mangstadt/biweekly/README.md

 <dependency>
    <groupId>net.sf.biweekly</groupId>
    <artifactId>biweekly</artifactId>
-   <version>0.6.6</version>
+   <version>0.6.7</version>
 </dependency>
 ```

 **Gradle**

 ```
-implementation 'net.sf.biweekly:biweekly:0.6.6'
+implementation 'net.sf.biweekly:biweekly:0.6.7'
-// or use the `api` keyword if you are exposing parts of biweekly in your API
+//use `api` if you are exposing parts of biweekly in your API
 ```

 # Build Instructions

-biweekly uses [Maven](http://maven.apache.org/) as its build tool, and adheres to its convensions.
+biweekly uses [Maven](http://maven.apache.org/) as its build tool, and adheres to its conventions.

 To build the project: `mvn compile`
 To run the unit tests: `mvn test`